moodle-an-hochschulen/moodle-local_staticpage/README.md

 moodle-local_staticpage
 =======================
-Moodle plugin which displays information pages which exist outside any course, imprint or faq pages for example, complete with Moodle navigation and theme.
+Moodle plugin which displays static information pages which exist outside any course, imprint or faq pages for example, complete with Moodle navigation and theme.

 Requirements